-Let Property Valuation Group help you decide if you can get rid of your PMI
+Let Property Valuation Group help you discover if you can get rid of your PMI

-It's typically inferred that a 20% down payment is common when purchasing a home.
-Since the risk for the lender is usually only the difference between the home value and the sum remaining on the loan, the 20% provides a nice buffer against the charges of foreclosure, reselling the home, and typical value changesin the event a purchaser defaults.
+When purchasing a home, a 20% down payment is typically the standard.
+Since the risk for the lender is often only the remainder between the home value and the amount due on the loan, the 20% provides a nice buffer against the costs of foreclosure, reselling the home, and typical value variationsin the event a purchaser is unable to pay.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-The Homeowners Protection Act of 1998 requires the lenders on most loans to automatically cease the PMI when the principal balance of the loan equals 78 percent of the initial loan amount.
-The law pledges that, at the request of the homeowner, the PMI must be abandoned when the principal amount reaches only 80 percent.
-So, acute home owners can get off the hook sooner than expected.
+With the utilization of The Homeowners Protection Act of 1998, on most loans lenders are obligated to automatically cease the PMI when the principal balance of the loan equals 78 percent of the primary loan amount.
+Keen homeowners can get off the hook beforehand.
+The law promises that, at the request of the home owner, the PMI must be abandoned when the principal amount reaches just 80 percent.

-Because it can take many years to get to the point where the principal is just 20% of the initial loan amount, it's crucial to know how your home has increased in value.
-After all, every bit of appreciation you've accomplished over time counts towards abolishing PMI.
-So why pay it after your loan balance has dropped below the 80% threshold?
-Your neighborhood may not be reflecting the national trends and/or your home might have secured equity before things calmed down, so even when nationwide trends forecast declining home values, you should realize that real estate is local.
+Since it can take countless years to get to the point where the principal is only 20% of the initial amount of the loan, it's essential to know how your home has grown in value.
+After all, every bit of appreciation you've achieved over time counts towards abolishing PMI.
+So what's the reason for paying it after your loan balance has dropped below the 80% mark?
+Your neighborhood might not be heeding the national trends and/or your home might have acquired equity before things simmered down, so even when nationwide trends indicate plummeting home values, you should understand that real estate is local.

-The difficult thing for almost all home owners to understand is just when their home's equity goes over the 20% point.
-An accredited, licensed real estate appraiser can definitely help.
-As appraisers, it's our job to keep up with the market dynamics of our area.
+The difficult thing for most home owners to know is just when their home's equity rises above the 20% point.
+A certified, licensed real estate appraiser can definitely help.
+As appraisers, it's our job to recognize the market dynamics of our area.
 At Property Valuation Group, we know when property values have risen or declined.
-We're experts at identifying value trends in Ferndale, Oakland County and surrounding areas.
-When faced with information from an appraiser, the mortgage company will often eliminate the PMI with little trouble.
-At that time, the home owner can delight in the savings from that point on.
+We're experts at recognizing value trends in Ferndale, Oakland County and surrounding areas.
+When faced with figures from an appraiser, the mortgage company will most often eliminate the PMI with little trouble.
+At that time, the home owner can retain the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: